-In the sense of Holz-Mänttäri (1984).
+In the sense of Holz-Mänttäri (1984), where interpreting and translating is described as ‘translatorial action’ (“Translatorisches Handeln”), a purpose-driven and functional action integrated into a sociocultural context.

 In German we suggest the term ‘KÜ-Sprachmittlung.’

 Publications in languages other than English are also findable since they appear with an English title and abstract.